serverlessworkflow/specification/specification.md

 If the event state in this case is a starting state, the occurrence of *all* defined events would start a new workflow instance.

-In order to consider only events that are related to each other, we need to set the "correlation" property in the workflow [events definitions](#Event-Definition).
+In order to consider only events that are related to each other, we need to set the `correlation` property in the workflow [events definitions](#Event-Definition).
 This allows us to set up event correlation rules against the events extension context attributes.

-The "timeout" property defines the time duration from the invocation of the event state.
+The `timeout` property defines the time duration from the invocation of the event state.
 If the defined events have not been received during this time, the state should transition to the next state or end the workflow execution (i.e., if it is an end state).

 #### <a name="eventstate-eventactions"></a> Event State: Event Actions